nicklas-bryntesson/next-contentful-drinks/README.md

 ### Sprint 6 - Sort drinks by user ingredients

 Give user capabilities to show drinks that match their inventory of spirits.
-Here i think i need to use 'getServerSideProps' since i don't see how this is gonna play well with SSG.
+Here i think i need to use `getServerSideProps` since i don't see how this is gonna play well with SSG.
-Miught look into if this is a use case for Axios aswell.
+Might look into if this is a use case for Axios aswell.

 ### Sprint 7 - Mix cocktails